ibwpang/Album-Search-App/README.md

 ```
 I used Ajax to send a request to iTunes, and receive a response from iTunes which contains all of the data about the albums of this artist.
 The fetched data is stored and then displayed in the webpage.

-What you fetched from iTunes:
+What you fetched from iTunes in JSON format:
 ```
 {
  "resultCount":50,